 My advice is to avoid buying anything that has been used before because discovering that you are labouring against an algorithm that doesn't favour you will only occur after you have put in all the hard work.

 Choose Wisely Grasshopper.

-Once you start gaining links, guest posting and building your website presence it's not possible to move without starting over again.
-Yes, you can use redirects to direct newly purchased domains to your main offering, but you can't go the other way around.
+Once you start gaining links, guest posting and building your website presence, it's not possible to move without starting over again.
+Yes, you can use redirects to direct newly purchased domains to your primary offering, but you can't go the other way around.
 Not without losing all the goodwill you built up or doing a ton of work redirecting everything using your .htaccess file.
 If you are serious about building your business online, you'll start with a blank canvas.

-Lastly here are some useful resources and further reading:
+Lastly, here are some useful resources and further reading:

-Smashing magazine has an excellent article on linguistics and what the difference is between a "discoverable" domain name and a "brandable" one.
+Smashing Magazine has an excellent article on linguistics and what the difference is between a "discoverable" domain name and a "brandable" one.

 Here's a timeless classic from Seth Godin on choosing your business name.
-Lemonpie – the easy way to learn Scuba.
+Lemon pie – the easy way to learn Scuba.

 Happy Domain Hunting!